-4.4.
-Four efficient schemes for anonymous communications
+4.4 Four Efficient Schemes for Anonymous Communications

-Our EAC consists of four efficient schemes: anonymous data sending, anonymous data forwarding, anonymous broadcast, and anonymous acknowledgement (ACK).
-We present the details of the four schemes in Sections 4.4.1-4.4.4, respectively.
-We describe a secure node addition scheme in Section 4.4.5.
+Our EAC consists of four efficient schemes: anonymous data sending, anonymous data forwarding, anonymous broadcast, and anonymous acknowledgement.
+We present the details of the four schemes in subsection 4.4.1 - 4.4.4, respectively.
+We describe a secure node addition scheme in subsection 4.4.5.

-4.4.1.
-Anonymous data sending.
+4.4.1 Anonymous Data Sending

 This scheme is performed right after the network is initialized.
-Considering the source node's anonymity, when a source node wants to send a message to the base station multihops away, the source node uses a global anonymous identity to represent its real identity and changes anonymous identity after every message sending.
-For example, if source node i wants to send its sensed data D to the base station, it first chooses a forwarding node on the basis of a probabilistic forwarding node selection scheme, which is described later.
-A node, say, i, classifies its neighbors into three sets according to their link direction values-linkdiri→j.
+Considering the source node's anonymity, when a source node wants to send a message to the base station multi-hops away, the source node uses a global Anonymous Identity (AI) to represent its real identity and changes AI after every message sending.
+For example, if source node i wants to send its sensed data D to the base station, it first chooses a forwarding node based on a probabilistic forwarding-node selection scheme, which is described below.
+A node, say i, classifies its neighbors into three sets according to their link direction values - linkdir{i→j}.
 Then i selects a forwarding node from these three sets with different probabilities.
-To ensure that messages can be delivered to the base station, neighboring nodes whose link direction value is uplink should be selected with a high probability, more than 0.5.
-If j is the selected node, then i sends j a message with the form
+To ensure messages can be delivered to the base station, neighboring nodes whose link direction value is uplink should be selected with a high probability, more than 0.5.
+If j is the selected node, then i sends j a message with the form: